What is EBITDA? Meaning, formulas and examples

 EBITDA = Operating Profit + Depreciation + Amortization

-The information and key figures required to apply these metrics are typically found on a company’s income statement or balance sheet.
+The information and key figures required to apply these metrics are typically found in a company’s income statement.

 EBITDA example

-Let’s consider the hypothetical financials of a start-up with an annual revenue of $5,000,000:
+Consider the hypothetical financials of a startup with an annual revenue of $5 million:

-To use the net-income-based formula, start with your net income and then add back interest, taxes, depreciation and amortization.
-These noncash expenses reduce profits on paper but don’t actually take cash out of your pocket.
+To use the net income-based formula, start with your net income and then add back interest, taxes, depreciation and amortization.
+Depreciation and amortization are noncash expenses that reduce profits on paper, so EBITDA adds them back.

 EBITDA = $500,000 + $50,000 + $100,000 + $80,000 + $20,000